Seven Brides for Seven Brothers poster

 The inciting incident occurs at 13 minutes when Milly arrives at the Pontipee homestead and is shocked to discover Adam has six wild brothers living like animals.
 Her dream of a romantic marriage collapses..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Milly makes the active choice to stay and transform the brothers.
+This illustrates the protagonist's commitment to Milly makes the active choice to stay and transform the brothers.
 She commits to teaching them to dance and court properly, launching the "Goin' Courtin'" sequence., moving from reaction to action.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, Adam, refusing to apologize, abandons his pregnant wife and leaves for the trapping cabin.
 Milly goes into labor alone (metaphorical death of the old marriage, birth of new responsibility).
-The brothers realize they've destroyed everything., shows the protagonist at their lowest point.
+The brothers realize they've destroyed everything., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Spring thaw.
 The brothers, now truly changed, decide to face the consequences of their actions.
 They will return the girls and accept punishment, demonstrating they've learned honor and respect., demonstrating the transformation achieved throughout the journey.